leanprover-community/blog/posts/searching-for-theorems-in-mathlib.md

 ### The Library overview/The Undergrad list/Wiedijk's 100 Theorems

-The sidebar of [main page](https://leanprover-community.github.io/index.html) for the mathlib community lists three additional pages under the "Library Overiviews" heading.
+The sidebar of [main page](https://leanprover-community.github.io/index.html) for the mathlib community lists three additional pages under the "Library Overviews" heading.
 These pages have links to the docs for fixed collections of major declarations in mathlib.
 These are:

 * The [Library overview](https://leanprover-community.github.io/mathlib-overview.html): This page lists the overall most important high-level declarations in mathlib, organized by topic/subfield of mathematics.
 * The [Undergrad list](https://leanprover-community.github.io/undergrad/) is a list of theorems and declarations in mathlib that are considered to be at an undergraduate level.
 This list comes from a document compiled by the [French Ministry of Education](https://media.devenirenseignant.gouv.fr/file/agreg_externe/59/7/p2020_agreg_ext_maths_1107597.pdf)